Nimesh-Kavinda/Practicing-JAVA/readme.md

-Share

-You said:
-I am going to Practice main topics of java through my git hub..give me  a proper readme.md desription code to add in this repocity..i use intrli J IDE
-ChatGPT said:
-ChatGPT
-Memory updated
-Here’s a proper README.md template for your Java practice repository:

-markdown
-Copy code
 # Java Practice Repository

 This repository contains my practice work on core Java concepts, aimed at building a strong foundation in Java programming.
 I use **IntelliJ IDEA** as my primary development environment for this project.